alliomeria/archipelago-documentation/docs/archipelago-glossary.md

 ### AMI Sets

-This refers to the special custom entities that hold an Ingest or Update Strategy, a source data CSV with data/metadata, and possibly a CSV for Processed Data coming from Archipelago's [Linked Data Reconciliation](ami_lod_rec.md).
+This refers to the special AMI custom entities that hold an Ingest or Update Strategy, a source data CSV with data/metadata, and possibly a CSV for Processed Data coming from Archipelago's [Linked Data Reconciliation](ami_lod_rec.md).

 More information can be found here: [Archipelago Multi-Importer (AMI) - AMI Set Entity](ami_index.md#ami-set-entity).